Softball assistant to host one day clinic in Nevada, Mo.

 September 29, 2012 - Gameday's First Tennessee Fields in Cordova, Tenn.

 Memphis vs East Carolina on May 5, 2012 at the Tiger Softball Complex.
 Photos by Joe Murphy

-University of Michigan and Akron Racers catcher Roya St. Clair begins her first season as an assistant coach on the Memphis softball staff after serving the 2012 season as a volunteer coach with the Tigers.
+Former University of Michigan and Akron Racers catcher Roya St. Clair enters her second season as an assistant coach on the Memphis after serving the 2012 season as a volunteer coach with the Tigers.

-"Roya's addition to our staff was a step in the right direction for Memphis Softball," said Memphis head softball coach Natalie Poole.
+"Roya's addition to our staff was a step in the right direction for Memphis softball," said head coach Natalie Poole.
 "She brings good knowledge of the game, a competitiveness that comes from playing at the highest level, and an understanding of what it takes to be the best.
 Roya has great contacts around the nation, which will aid in recruiting for our program."

 "I can tell these kids that I've been there," St. Clair said.
 "I've been to where you want to go.
 I've played in a World Series.
 I've played professionally.
 I definitely think it will help me going forward in coaching."

 The Livonia, Mich., native played in 32 games with the Racers.
 She hit .229 with a home run, 10 RBI and seven runs scored after signing as an undrafted free agent.

 At Michigan, St. Clair was a 2009 All-Big Ten Conference first team selection, helping lead the Wolverines to the NCAA College World Series.
 During her junior season, she hit a career-best .301 with six home runs, 33 RBI and 15 runs scored.

 As a senior in 2010, St. Clair was named to the All-Big Ten third team.
 She appeared in all 57 games and started 56 at catcher.
 She had career highs in runs scored (19), home runs (8) and RBI (46) and caught two perfect games and three no-hitters.